tomas-polach/node-jsonrpc2-websocket/README.md

 # Node-JsonRpc2-Websocket

-A boilerplate for a simple JSON-RPC2 API server with HTTP fallback.
+A simple JSON-RPC2 API server with HTTP fallback boilerplate.

 ## To do
 - add client features to JSON-RPC2 module